 Auditors can approximate tests for group-fairness metrics using a binned histogram of relevance scores without access to individual scores.
-One method to share the binned histogram while preserving privacy is using the Laplace Mechanism [20].
+One method to share the binned histogram while preserving privacy is using the Laplace Mechanism [26].
 The platform can independently add noise drawn from the Laplace distribution to each of the bins in the histogram.
-Since presence or absence of a single user changes each bin's count by at most one, adding noise from Laplace distribution $Lap(1/\epsilon)$ independently to each bin ensures the mechanism is $\epsilon$ -differentially private [20].
+Since presence or absence of a single user changes each bin's count by at most one, adding noise from the Laplace distribution with scale $1/\epsilon$ independently to each bin ensures the mechanism is ε -differentially private [26].
 The platform then returns the noisy histogram counts back to the auditor.
+At the end of §5.2, we discuss what choices of the privacy parameter ε our framework allows.